-- 1. Make sure the hydrogen supply pressure is 0.45-0.55Bar. - 2.
-Please make sure you have purged the water out of the stack as much as possible before use if you injected water into the stack.
-Using the fuel cell stack with too much water inside can irreparably damage it! - 3.
-The tube between the hydrogen pressure regulator and the fuel cell gas input is required to be less than 30cm.
+- 1. Please make sure you have purged the water out of the stack as much as possible before use, say, it is not coming out of the output if you injected water into the stack.
+Using the fuel cell stack with too much water inside can irreparably damage it! - 2.
+The tube between the hydrogen pressure regulator and the fuel cell gas input is required to be less than 30cm. - 3.
+The stack must be standing on the clear plastic feet.

-11. Trouble Shooting
+11. Trouble Shooting & system checks